Member login

 Suzanne Aitken (Registered Dietitian)

 Suzanne is a Registered Dietitian with over 15 years’ experience in primary care.
 She has extensive experience working with vulnerable populations using a holistic approach to wellbeing as part of a wider clinical team.
 She has a management background with a passion for providing exceptional clinical care, improving health inequities, and increasing access to services.
-She will support the team at Coeliac New Zealand with the roll out of the Dining out Programme as well as providing education, support, and awareness for those living with coeliac disease.
-Since joining CNZ in 2023 as our dietary education manager, Suzanne has been working towards getting more consistency for safer eating options outside the home and providing valuable dietetic input to the organisation.
-She will facilitate the workshops and provide a dietitian’s overview within the sessions.
+She will support the team at Coeliac New Zealand with the roll out of the GF Food Safety - Masterclass as well as providing education, support, and awareness for those living with coeliac disease.

 Agenda